bvonboyen/bvonboyen.github.io/_posts/2025-10-14-value-bets.md

 The second is the broader risk-adjusted return (RAR) approach, borrowed from modern portfolio and insurance theory.
 Here, the objective is to maximize expected value per unit of risk, under a defined risk appetite or capital constraint.
 Kelly can be seen as one special case within this family — a full-risk, growth-maximizing variant — whereas RAR frameworks allow smoother, more pragmatic trade-offs between performance and stability.

-Together, these methods form the bridge between simple positive-EV selection and true portfolio management — where betting, investing, and risk control converge.

 Where Betting Meets Portfolio Management

 Together, these methods form the bridge between simple positive-EV selection and true portfolio management — where betting, investing, and risk control converge.